drovani/rovaninet-posts/2025/2025-03-19-Beyond-the-Repository.md

 Labels further enhance organization by categorizing issues across dimensions, though for now I am sticking with the default labels that come with a Github instance (enhancement, good first issue, bug, documentation, etc.).

-I utilize the Project's Priority (Critical issue, Urgent matter, Situation normal, Nice to have) and Size (XS, S, M, L, XL) as a powerful filtering capability when planning development sessions.
+I utilize the Project's Priority (Critical issue, Urgent matter, Situation normal, Nice to have) and Size (XS, S, M, L, XL), which provide a powerful filtering capability when planning development sessions.
 For instance, when I only have a short time available, I can quickly filter for "Priority: Critical issue" and "Size: XS" issues to make the most of limited development windows.

 ## Pull Requests as Development Documentation